HiAS7/The-Sauce-Book-Online/_classes/Barbarian.md

 in every direction, but not through total cover.
 Your aura has an effect that activates when you enter your rage, and you can activate the effect again on each of your turns as a bonus action.
 Choose desert, sea, or tundra.
 Your aura’s effect depends on that chosen environment, as detailed below.
-You can change your environment choice whenever you gain a level in this class.\
+You can change your environment choice whenever you gain a level in this class.<br/>
-If your aura's effects require a saving throw, the DC equals **8 + your proficiency bonus + your Constitution modifier**. \
+If your aura's effects require a saving throw, the DC equals **8 + your proficiency bonus + your Constitution modifier**. <br/>
 **Desert.** When this effect is activated, all other crea— tures in your aura take 2 fire damage each.
-The damage increases when you reach certain levels in this class, in— creasing to 3 at 5th level, 4 at 10th level, 5 at 15th level, and 6 at 20th level.\
+The damage increases when you reach certain levels in this class, in— creasing to 3 at 5th level, 4 at 10th level, 5 at 15th level, and 6 at 20th level.<br/>
 **Sea.** When this effect is activated, you can choose one other creature you can see in your aura.
 The target must make a Dexterity saving throw.
 The target takes 1d6 lightning damage on a failed save, or half as much damage on a successful one.
-The damage increases when you reach certain levels in this class, increasing to 2d6 at 10th level, 3d6 at 15th level, and 4d6 at 20th level.\
+The damage increases when you reach certain levels in this class, increasing to 2d6 at 10th level, 3d6 at 15th level, and 4d6 at 20th level.<br/>
 **Tundra.** When this effect is activated, each creature of your choice in your aura gains 2 temporary hit points, as icy spirits inure it to suffering.
 The temporary hit points